Pidray: Associations with other deities

 There is no evidence that either of the goddesses associated with Baal, Anat or Ashtart, was regarded as the mother of Pidray or her sisters.

 Gabriele Theuer proposes that ybdrmy was an epithet or alternate name of Pidray.
 This deity is mentioned in the myth Marriage of Nikkal and Yarikh as one of the goddesses which according to Ḫiriḫibi Yarikh could marry instead of Nikkal.
 She is not otherwise attested in any Ugaritic texts.
-Theuer's assumption about her character is not universally accepted.
 Wilfred G. E. Watson and Daniel Schwemer consider ybrdmy to be one of the daughters of Baal, but not as the same deity as Pidray.
 It has also been suggested that she was a sister of Attar or his daughter.

 In one of the Ugaritic deity lists, Pidray is placed between the craftsman god Kothar and the warrior god Attar.
 In another, she occurs between Šarruma and Daqitu.
 Dennis Pardee argues that the latter goddess should be considered a member of the same group of deities as Pidray.

+An Amorite-Akkadian bilingual lexical list presents Pidray as the Amorite counterpart of the Mesopotamian goddess Nanaya.
 An equivalence between Pidray and the Hurrian goddess Ḫepat is attested in Ugaritic texts.
 Wilfred H. van Soldt argued that theophoric names from Ugarit invoking the latter goddess, fourteen of which are known, use her name as a stand-in for Pidray.
-However, Steve A. Wiggins notes that fully equating Pidray and Ḫepat is "unwarranted."
-Daniel Schwemer remarks that there is no indication that she functioned as the wife of the weather god, unlike Ḫepat, who functioned as the wife of Teshub.
+However, Steve A. Wiggins notes that fully equating Pidray and Ḫepat is "unwarranted".
+Daniel Schwemer remarks that there is no indication that she functioned as the wife of the weather god, unlike Ḫepat, who was regarded as the wife of Teshub.